Camera in Control Center

 Touch and hold the Compose button to switch to your list of saved message drafts.

 Sign in once under Settings, and you can tweet or update your Facebook status directly from Safari, Photos, Camera, and Maps.
-Or ask Siri to do it for you.

 Manage open Safari pages